sidd0128/DynamicCards/README.md

     options: string[];
 }
 ```

-Defines the structure of the card data used across the application.
+Defines the structure of card data used across the application.

----

 ## Example Usage
 - **Adding a Card:** Click the `Add` button to create a new card.
 - **Reordering Cards:** Long press and drag a card to change its order.
 - **Editing a Card:** Modify fields like title, description, hobby, or options within a card.
 - **Duplicating a Card:** Click the `Copy` button to replicate a card.
 - **Deleting a Card:** Click the `Delete` button to remove a card.

----

 ## Styling
 Styles are defined separately in `styles/mainStyles.ts` and `styles/styles.ts` for reusability and maintainability.